Is PRS part of the Plainsboro Fire Department?

 When a person dials 9-1-1 for a medical emergency, it is assumed that the injury or illness is severe enough that the person needs to go to the hospital.
 If during the assessment the patient decides not to go to the hospital, it is their decision to do so as long as they are medically competent to make that decision.
 We ask patients to sign a Release from Medical Assistance (RMA) form to release the PRS crew from future liability associated with the patient’s decision.
 However, if patient changes their mind, we will gladly take them to the hospital.
 We will always transport a patient to the hospital when they want to go, but we cannot force them under most circumstances.

 Will I be seen by a doctor sooner if I am transported by ambulance?

-No. Priority is based on the seriousness of the illness or injury, not whether you were transported by an ambulance.
+No. Priority is based on the seriousness of the patient’s condition, based on illness or injury, not whether you were transported by an ambulance.
 If the emergency room is busy, the hospital staff may ask you to wait in the triage area to be seen.

 Do all patients go to Penn Medicine Princeton Medical Center at Plainsboro?

 Penn Medicine Princeton Medical Center at Plainsboro is the closest hospital, and most patients choose to go there.
-However, depending on the type of medical emergency, the EMTs or paramedics may suggest a more appropriate hospital for the circumstances.
+However, depending on the type of medical emergency, the EMT crew or Paramedics may suggest a more appropriate hospital for the circumstances.
 Helene Fuld Hospital in Trenton and Robert Wood Johnson Hospital in New Brunswick are Trauma Centers that have staff specially trained to deal with serious injuries.
-You may also choose to go to a different hospital such as Robert Wood Johnson in Hamilton, Mercer Hospital, or Saint Peters.
+You may also choose to go to a different hospital such as Robert Wood Johnson in Hamilton, Mercer Hospital, or Saint Peters Hospital.
 We will try to accommodate your request, but may advise otherwise depending on such factors as weather conditions or if a hospital is on divert.